modelscope/agentscope/docs/tutorial/en/source/tutorial/faq.md

 _**Q**: How can I report a bug in AgentScope?_
 <br/>
 **A**: If you encounter a bug while using AgentScope, please report it by opening an issue on our GitHub repository.
-This helps us improve the platform for all users.

 _**Q**: How can I report a security bug in AgentScope?_
 <br/>